flegall/monopack/README.md

   * It's easier to setup a development environment.
   * Tests across modules are ran together which finds bugs that touch multiple modules easier.
 * Median:
   * It forces you to perform continous integration.
 This is generally a very good thing, but it requires some maturity within your team and your test/release process.
-Of course nothing forces you to perform continous integration, but I think that releasing a mono-repo without a decent automated testing strategy is quite risky !
+Of course a mono-repo does not force you to perform continous integration, but I think that releasing frequently from a mono-repo without a decent automated testing strategy is quite risky !
 * Cons:
   * Codebase looks more intimidating.
   * Repo is bigger in size.